 "Today’s order restores vital AmeriCorps programs in Maryland, including Appalachian Service Through Action and Resources," said Maryland Attorney General Anthony Brown.
 "This program and others like it serve Marylanders by teaching our public school students, and operating food banks to feed the most vulnerable among us."

-WMAR-2 News previously reported on the Maryland Conservation Corps, and their work maintaining nature trails at Ladew Gardens in Harford County.
+WMAR-2 News previously reported on the Maryland Conservation Corps work maintaining nature trails at Ladew Gardens in Harford County.

-The organization was among the AmeriCorp groups cut off from federal funding.
+The organization was among the groups cut out of AmeriCorps funding.

-Baltimore Civic Works is another local non-profit left reeling.
+Baltimore Civic Works is another local non-profit feeling the affects.

-Just this week, they were expecting to lose 18 volunteers this spring, and possibly another 25 in the summer due to $100,000 in cuts.
+They were expecting to lose dozens of volunteers leading up to the summer due to $100,000 in funding cuts.

 Boardman's ruling is just the latest judicial setback for the Trump White House.